greenelab/phenoplier_manuscript/manuscript.md

 A. HepG2_lentiV2_Ctrl with no-viral transduction.
 B. HepG2_lentiV2 with viral transduction.
 Both no-viral transduction Control (A) and lentiviral transduction (B) HepG2 cells were stained with LipidSpot™488.
 The CRISPR screening process was performed once, but we conducted two selections (high and low fluorescence) with a control of no/before selection.
-Subsequently, we generated three technical replicates for the RNA-seq libraries under each condition.
+Subsequently, we generated three technical replicates for the DNA-seq libraries under each condition.
 In order to mitigate false positives resulting from the single-screen process, we overlapped the candidates from multiple pairwise differential analyses and selected the genes that were consistent between selections.
 ](images/crispr/figure1.png "EVOS Fluorescence Microscope Image Capture"){#fig:sup:crispr:fig1 tag="S8" width="80%"}